underthehai/tp/docs/UserGuide.md

 ## FAQ

-Q: How do I remove existing data when I start the app and start with a blank travelplanner?
+Q: How do I remove existing data when I start the app and start with a blank travelPlanner?

 A: Type `clear` in the command to remove all preexisting data.